 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 Persons who were our stockholders prior to our initial public offering continue to hold a substantial number of shares of our common stock.
-If such persons sell, or indicate an intention to sell, substantial amounts of our common stock could decline.
+If such persons sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.